Old Analogue Reception

 Introduction.

-However there are still products with analogue tuners and with RF analogue modulate channels in the market.
-Primarily for the traditional Sky RF2 modulated output, CCTV or DVD's etc in both home and commercial such as hotels and businesses.
-Not all the following interference problems will occur in these type of installations but they are worth listing just in case.
+However, there are still products with analogue tuners and RF analogue modulate channels in the market.
+Primarily for the traditional Sky RF2 modulated output, CCTV or DVDs, etc, in both homes and commercial such as hotels and businesses.
+Not all the following interference problems will occur in these types of installations, but they are worth listing just in case.

 some of this article will still apply today.

-No matter the problem it is always good practice to perform an initial check of the equipment.
+No matter the problem, performing an initial check of the equipment is always good practice.

 Initial checks of your equipment

-• Check that your aerial lead appears to be in good condition, with its plug firmly attached to the lead and making good contact when pushed into the aerial socket on the back of the TV set and equipment.
+• Check that your aerial lead appears in good condition, with its plug firmly attached to it and making good contact when pushed into the aerial socket on the back of the TV set and equipment.

-• Also check that the cable is of the correct quality, copper braid with copper or aluminum foil type cables are generally a minimum requirement, especially for digital reception.
+• Also check that the cable is of the correct quality; copper braid with copper or aluminium foil type cables are generally a minimum requirement, especially for digital reception.

 The following are typical examples of analogue reception problems and help in curing such problems.